xorbit/LiFePO4wered-Pi/README.md

 the LiFePO<sub>4</sub>wered device, always test your changes thoroughly before writing them to flash.
-If you made a change that makes your LiFePO<sub>4</sub>wered device not work correctly, and it is not written to flash, you can undo it by unplugging the LiFePO<sub>4</sub>wered device and removing the LiFePO4 cell from the battery holder for a couple of minutes.
+If you made a change that makes your LiFePO<sub>4</sub>wered device not work correctly, and it is not written to flash, you can undo it by unplugging the LiFePO<sub>4</sub>wered device and removing the LiFePO<sub>4</sub> cell from the battery holder for a couple of minutes.
 The LiFePO<sub>4</sub>wered device should revert to its previous last saved state when you put the battery back.

-Check out the product brief for the [LiFePO<sub>4</sub>wered/Pi+](https://lifepo4wered.com/files/LiFePO4wered-Pi+-Product-Brief.pdf) or legacy [LiFePO<sub>4</sub>wered/Pi](http://lifepo4wered.com/files/LiFePO4wered-Pi-Product-Brief.pdf) or [LiFePO<sub>4</sub>wered/Pi3](http://lifepo4wered.com/files/LiFePO4wered-Pi3-Product-Brief.pdf) devices for a complete list of registers and options available in each product.
-Alternatively, running `lifepo4wered-cli get` returns a dump with all valid registers for a device.
+Check out the product brief for the [LiFePO<sub>4</sub>wered/Pi+](https://lifepo4wered.com/files/LiFePO4wered-Pi+-Product-Brief.pdf) or legacy [LiFePO<sub>4</sub>wered/Pi](http://lifepo4wered.com/files/LiFePO4wered-Pi-Product-Brief.pdf) or [LiFePO<sub>4</sub>wered/Pi3](http://lifepo4wered.com/files/LiFePO4wered-Pi3-Product-Brief.pdf) devices for a complete list of registers and valid values and options available in each product.
+Alternatively, running `lifepo4wered-cli get` returns a dump with all valid registers for the connected device.

 ## Permissions